Skip to content

 _pr_body _build_pr_body Enriched PR description with agent info

-_skip_bead_amend Internal Skip post-commit bead amend
+_skip_bead_amend Internal Skip folding post-commit bead-store changes into the commit

 Result Format